Hong Kong Auxiliary Police Force

-The Hong Kong Auxiliary Police Force provides additional manpower to the Hong Kong Police Force, especially during emergencies and other incidents.
+The Hong Kong Auxiliary Police Force (HKAPF) is an auxiliary police force which provides additional manpower to the Hong Kong Police Force, especially during emergencies and other incidents.
+The Auxiliary Support Bureau under the Support Wing of Hong Kong Police Force, is responsible for managing the HKAPF.

 The HKAPF's mandate is governed by the Hong Kong Auxiliary Police Force Ordinance.

 History

 The Hong Kong Auxiliary Police Force was officially established in 1957 with the merger of the 'Special' and 'Reserve' formations which had been in intermittent existence since the 1880s.

 The part-timers were formally established in 1914 as the Police Reserve unit, when numerous full-time officers returned to Europe to fight in the World War I. From 1969 to 1997, the Hong Kong Auxiliary Force was known as the Royal Hong Kong Auxiliary Police Force.

 Today the Hong Kong Auxiliary Police Force forms an about 4,500 reserves of manpower to assist in times of natural disaster or civil emergency.
 Officers are involved in reinforcing daily duties and performing crowd control at public events and festivals.
 The ability to assist during times of emergency is retained.
 The Commandant reports to the Commissioner of Police.